ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 This document requests IANA to create a new registry, entitled "Contact URI schemes" under "Domain Name System (DNS) Parameters, Extended DNS Error Codes" registry {{IANA-DNS}}.
-The registration request for a new Contact URI schemes MUST include the following fields:
+The registration request for a new Contact URI scheme MUST include the following fields:

 * Name: URI scheme name.